 Eye vision problems:

-The mobile screens are smaller than the computers and laptops.
+The mobile screens are smaller than computers and laptops.
 Generally, people spend 2-4 hours a day staring constantly at the screen.
 Prolonged staring at this small lit-up screen while reading can strain our eyes.
 Also, the blue light emissions from the phone can wreck our vision in the long run.

 Our mobile phones are filthier than we think.
 Using or placing it anywhere makes it a hotbed for disease-prone germs and bacteria.
 A study says that mobile phones carry 10 times more germs than the toilet seat.